univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 1/3/18: Released version 1.5.3 of Tugboat.
 Improved LDAP logins.
 Please be sure to enable LDAP Server 'READ' access.

-**1/15/18: Released version 1.5.4 of Tugboat.
-Host preference file and light code cleanup.**
+1/15/18: Released version 1.5.4 of Tugboat.
+Host preference file and light code cleanup.

+**1/25/18: Released version 1.7 of Tugboat.
+Added logic to handle users with full editing privileges and read-only users.
+Additional logging added to support user levels and diagnose privilege issues.
+Included Windows executable again.
+The login functions in Tugboat and Cargo Ship are diverging, since Cargo Ship was always read-only by nature.**

 ## Contents